Embassy of Bricks and Logs is on a mission to create quality outerwear with a contemporary fashion appeal, deeply rooted in streetwear culture.

 Packaging & Shipping

 When it comes to packaging our products, we‘re still searching for good ways to minimize plastic waste, but are not yet satisfied.

-Meanwhile, the boxes used for shipping, all packaging for our webshop and accompanying postcards and envelopes are made of 100% recycled materials.
-We ship carbon-neutral.
+Meanwhile, all postcards and envelopes used are made of 100% recyclable materials.
 Our website and shop run on servers powered by renewable energy sources.

 The go-to solution against odor, mold and bacteria in textile production is the silica gel packet.
 Unfortunately, it is not exactly friendly to the environment. so instead, we looked for a solution that implements the functionality of a silica gel into our hangtags, which now create a protective environment around or garments while they‘re shipped.
 All extracts used for the making of these hangtags are natural, plant based, food safe and environmentally friendly.